mbikovitsky/beyond-ssh/README.md

 to exit, and communicate the return code to the server.
 The server will then return this code to Git.

+If the remote machine blocks connections on arbitrary ports, try passing `-t` to tunnel over SSH.

 Pass `-h / --help` to the script for extended usage information.

 [bc]: https://www.scootersoftware.com/